symfony-cmf/symfony-cmf-docs/reference/configuration/routing.rst

 **type**: ``content_basepath`` **default**: ``/cms/content``

 The basepath for content objects in the PHPCR tree.
+This information is used with the sonata admin to offer the correct subtree to select content documents.

 If the :doc:`CoreBundle <../../bundles/core>` is registered, this will default to ``%cmf_core.persistence.phpcr.basepath%/content``.